 Fraternity and sorority recruitment events begins the first week of the Fall term and then again in the Spring.
 During this time, groups will host a variety of events on campus and off campus.
 The purpose of these events is to provide interested student with an opportunity to get to know the brother/sisterhood and for them to know you.
 To find out more information about these events, email the Greek Advisor, Thea Zunick at email@example.com, or visit the organization's websites, facebook accounts, or ducksync page.

 Inter-Fraternities Council (IFC) organizations will host events in the home and on campus that will provide men the opportunity to meet the members and to learn about the organization.
 Once the recruitment period is over, the fraternities will then present men with a bid, an offer, to join the fraternity.
 At the formal bid ceremony, anyone receiving a bod(s) will attend to declare their acceptance.
 At the gathering they will signed a form stating what organization they are choosing to join.

 Panhellenic Sororities (Panhel) will host several events together during the Fall and Spring semester.
 In the fall eligible groups hold and informal recruitment process and during the first two weeks of the Spring semester Panhel conducts formal recruitment events, beginning with a mandatory orientation.
 All four sororities work together to provide the women of Stevens an opportunity to meet and learn more about who they are.
-During the process each sorority will create a list of women that they would like to invite to preference parties, these parties are for women who the sorority has selected for membership.

 Multicultural Greek Council (MGC) Chapters are culturally based, but are not culturally exclusive in membership.
 Each organization conducts membership intake at various times throughout the year in collaboration with the Office of Student Life.
 Information is generally provided through invitations, flyers, and campus marketing, at least two weeks prior to any informational sessions.
-Invitations for membership (bids) are extended during the spring semester.
+Invitations for membership (bids) are extended during the fall or spring semester.

 What do I have to do to be eligible?